Dachshund puppies playing in black and white

 As your dog is about to catch up, stop walking and get them to sit.
 Now, reward your dog for their good behaviour.
 Repeat these steps for several minutes or until your dog gets tired.

-Practise whenever you get an opportunity.
-Heel walking is an advanced behaviour for a dog so you'll get the best results if you carry out frequent training sessions over a number of months.
+Practice whenever you get the opportunity.
+Heel walking is an advanced behaviour for a dog so you'll get the best results if you have frequent training sessions over a number of months.

 Brown Labrador puppy standing outside in a garden with owners